engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 		after_restart.rb

-Remember that, in order for migrations to run, your entire environment will be loaded.
-So if you have any symlinks that need to be created in order for the application to start properly you will want to put them in `before_migrate.rb` instead of `before_symlink.rb`, since `before_symlink.rb` runs **after** the migration.
+Remember that, in order for migrations to run, your entire environment is loaded.
+So if you have any symlinks that need to be created in order for the application to start properly, put them in `before_migrate.rb` instead of `before_symlink.rb`, because `before_symlink.rb` runs **after** the migration.

-## Shell Commands
+## Shell commands

 You have access to a `run` command and a `sudo` command.
-Both of these will run shell commands. `run` will run as your normal Unix user that the app is deployed as and `sudo` will run as root for when you need more permissions.
+Both of these run shell commands. `run` runs as your normal unix user that the application is deployed as and `sudo` runs as root for when you need more permissions.

 For example:
     run "echo 'release_path: #{release_path}' >> #{shared_path}/logs.log"